igantonio/projects-rockeat-seat/README.md

 # projects-rockeat-seat
- Repository directed to courses taken at Rocket Seatt
+ Repository directed to courses taken at Rocket Seat